jamiebuilds/babel-handbook/README.md

 ### Transform

 The [transform](https://en.wikipedia.org/wiki/Program_transformation) stage
-takes an AST a traverses through it, adding, updating, and removing nodes as it goes along.
+takes an AST and traverses through it, adding, updating, and removing nodes as it goes along.
 This is by far the most complex part of Babel or any compiler.
 This is where plugins operate and so it will be the subject of most of this handbook.
 So we won't dive too deep right now.